- Born: 1769, baptized 6 Oct 1769, Nuneaton, Warwickshire, England

 Impact of the Timber Trade

-When John and Susanna arrived at their new home, timber was already being harvested along the Ottawa river and it was not long until trees in the Mississippi watershed were sought.
-The Mississippi, and the Mattawa, a river a short distance to the north, made this a choice area for the timber trade in the early 1800s.
-These river highways were made famous by the exploits and conflicts of the Caldwell and McLaren timber concerns.
+When John and Susanna arrived at their new home, the timber trade was firmly established along the Ottawa river and soon turned its attention to the trees in the Mississippi watershed.
+The Madawaska and Mississippi and their tributaries, river highways made famous by the exploits and conflicts of the Caldwell and McLaren timber concerns, made the area attractive.
+In turn, the timber trade made this area desirable for settlement in the early 1800s.

 On the 17th of September 1831 John sold a piece of his property for a mill site to Benjamin and Samuel Bolton, a United Empire Loyalist family.
 Logs were floated down the lake and it was an ideal location for a sawmill to service the needs of the settlers.
 A road between Fallbrook and Watson’s Corners ran along a portion of the Ashby lot.
 A simple bridge was built to cross the creek.
 This quickly became a major route servicing timber shanties located to the north of the lake.

-As settlement progressed and the land under the trees was revealed, many settlers decided to move on.
-There was little potential for agricultural activities on the land they had settled. in 1835, Mr. C. Rankin, who was commissioned to report on the situation of 1820-21 assisted settlers in the vicinity, described the land as “a continuous succession of rocky knolls with scraps or bits, seldom exceeding an acre in extent, of good land between.”
+Many settlers decided to move on when logging slowed and the land under the trees was revealed.
+There was little potential for agricultural activities on the land they had settled. in 1835, Mr. C. Rankin, was commissioned to report on the situation of 1820-21 assisted settlers in the vicinity.
+He described the land as “a continuous succession of rocky knolls with scraps or bits, seldom exceeding an acre in extent, of good land between.”
 Along the creek, the rocky knolls drained into low-lying swamp.

 The Neighbourhood

-Some of the lots nearby were second or third grants to officers and remained patented but vacant land for many years.
+Some of the lots nearby were second or third grants to officers.
+The officers made their homes elsewhere.
+As a result, many of these lots remained patented but vacant land for many years.
 Often squatters lived on these properties for a time and then moved on.
-John and Suzanne’s home continued to be somewhat isolated as few land owners chose to live or to remain on their lot.
+John and Suzanne’s home remained somewhat isolated as only a few land owners chose to live or to remain on their lot.
 The village of Fallbrook developed quickly.
-Additional saw mills were built, a grist mill and a shingle factory were added to the mix.
-The village became a stopping place for teamster travelling to and from the logging camps.
-Several hotels were built.
+The community grew quickly as several hotels, saw mills, a grist mill and a shingle factory expanded the business sector of the community.
+As it grew, the village became a stopping place for teamster travelling to and from the logging camps.
+Once famous as the home of Walter Cameron, famous blacksmith of Lanark County, Fallbrook is a pretty rural hamlet.